joscarranzs/java-documentation/05-class-and-objects/README.md

-# Classes and objects in java
+# Classes and objects in Java

 ## Concept of a class
 A class is a blueprint or template for creating objects.
 It defines properties (attributes) and behaviors (methods) that the objects will have.